 The following Goals and policies were completed in collaboration with town residents, the Town Council, Planning Commission and town staff and are to supplement those in the Town's General Plan.
-For ease, existing General Plan goals and Policies have been referenced where appropriate, the notes may be removed upon Council's adoption of the plan.
+For ease, existing General Plan goals and policies have been referenced where appropriate.